The legacy of Adam Perkins’s surreal ‘Welcome to Chili’s’ Vine

 And, scene.

-This one moment on Vine, the now defunct short-form platform for six-second-and-under videos, began circulating again after Perkins died Sunday at 24 years old.
+This one moment on Vine, the now-defunct short-form platform for six-second-and-under videos, began circulating again after Perkins died Sunday at 24.

 “Sometimes I think of people like books.
 They have stories in them.
 Some books are short and amazing.
 Some are long and unbearable to read, because they’re so boring,” his twin brother Patrick said.
 “I’m just so happy that Adam wasn’t a dictionary.”